yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

   <img src= "https://user-images.githubusercontent.com/59663734/169805714-d351b246-c444-4b67-b4ac-76b47d3a9414.png"/>
 </p>

-We will now implement the Holt's Linear Trend Model in our Airline Passenegr dataset and observe how this is a better estimate that our SES model.
+We will now implement the Holt's Linear Trend Model in our Airline Passengers dataset and observe how this is a better estimate that our SES model.

 ```python
 from statsmodels.tsa.holtwinters import Holt